-Industries with Regional Advantages: On a positive note, there are a number of industries in which GCR has been found to have had a regional advantage, subsequently contributing to job growth.
+Industries with Regional Advantages: On a positive note, there are several industries in which GCR has been found to have had a regional advantage, subsequently contributing to job growth.

 Shown in Table 3, the high-value industries which experienced a positive Regional Shift include Architectural and engineering activities, Financial and insurance activities, and Information and communication.